Usselby

-Usselby is a hamlet in the West Lindsey district of Lincolnshire, England.
+Usselby is a hamlet in the civil parish of Osgodby, in the West Lindsey district of Lincolnshire, England.
 It is approximately 3 mi north-west from the town of Market Rasen.
-Usselby, a former civil parish, is part of Osgodby civil parish.
+In 1931 the parish had a population of 54.
+On 1 April 1936 the parish was abolished to form Osgodby.

-The parish church is dedicated to Saint Margaret, and is a Grade II listed building dating from the 14th century and 1749, with 1889 alterations in ironstone with red brick by Hodgson Fowler of Sheffield.
+The parish church is dedicated to Saint Margaret, and is a Grade II listed building dating from the 14th century and 1749, with 1889 alterations, in ironstone with red brick, by Hodgson Fowler of Sheffield.
 Over the west door is a tablet inscribed "Queen Ann's bounty fell to this church in MDCCXLIX."
 The early 18th-century Queen Anne's Bounty acts of parliament provided extra income for poor incumbents.

-Usselby Hall is a Grade II listed building dating from the mid-18th century with early 19th-century alterations and additions, and built with red brick.
+Usselby Hall is also a Grade II listed building, dating from the mid-18th century with early 19th-century alterations and additions, and built with red brick.
 It was owned and lived in by Lord Tennyson's grandfather.
-During the Second World War it was used as a German Officer Prisoner of War Camp.
-Usselby Hall now covers most of the site of Usselby deserted medieval village.
+During the Second World War it was used as a German Officer prisoner-of-war camp.
+Usselby Hall now covers most of the site of the Usselby deserted medieval village.

 Claxby and Usselby railway station opened here in 1848 and closed in 1960.